-2. Preliminary Evidence
+Preliminary Evidence

-Despite the conventional wisdom that incumbency-protection gerrymanders have exacerbated partisanship and polarization in the U.S. House, there has been remarkably little systematic study of the issue.
-Carson, Crespin, Finochiarro, and Rohde (2003) find that members representing newly created or significantly redrawn districts have more extreme voting records than those representing districts that continue in their old form.
-Theriault (2006) conducts a similar analysis and reaches similar conclusions.
-While suggestive, these studies fail to account for one important feature of the last three apportionment cycles.
-As McCarty, Poole, and Rosenthal (2006) report, the reapportionments since 1980 have shifted seats from the Northeast where polarization is moderate to the most polarized regions, the South and Southwest, while the relatively unpolarized Midwest has neither lost nor gained seats.
-Consequently, new congressional districts and those significantly redrawn are not a random sample of all districts, but are heavily concentrated in polarized regions.
-In any case, these effects have a very small aggregate effect on polarization.
-If we compute polarization for the 108th House weighting each state according to its seat share from the 1990s, polarization decreases only very slightly.
-In this paper, we measure polarization as the difference between the mean DW-NOMINATE score of House Republicans and the corresponding mean for the Democrats.
-For the 108th House, the measure is 0.867.
-The decrease brought about by reweighting is only 0.003.
+Despite the conventional wisdom that incumbencyprotection gerrymanders have exacerbated partisanship and polarization in the House, there has been remarkably little systematic study of the issue.
+Carson et al. (2007) find that members representing newly created or significantly redrawn districts have more extreme voting records than those representing districts that continue in their old form.
+Theriault (2008) conducts a similar analysis and reaches similar conclusions.
+While suggestive, these studies fail to account adequately for one important feature of the last three apportionment cycles.
+As McCarty, Poole, and Rosenthal (2006) report, the reapportionments since 1980 have shifted seats from the Northeast where polarization is moderate to more polarized regions, the South and Southwest, while the relatively unpolarized Midwest has neither lost nor gained seats.
+Consequently, new congressional districts and those significantly redrawn are not a random sample of all districts, but are heavily concentrated in polarized regions.3